ksync/ksync/README.md

 ksync init --upgrade
 ```

-This will deploy the cluster component matching your `ksync` version to the target cluster.
-You can check the versions of both `ksync` and `radar` by running `ksync version`.
+You can check the current versions by running `ksync version`.

 ```shell
 ksync version